omidbazgirTTU/REFINED/README.md

 The feature names, REFINED coordinates, and intial map will be save as the output of hill climbing in a pickle file.
 REFINED are coordinates are saved in **coords**.

 ## Cite
-If you use this software for research, plase cite the following paper:
+If you use REFINED for research, plase cite the following paper:

 REFINED (REpresentation of Features as Images with NEighborhood Dependencies): A novel feature representation for Convolutional Neural Networks
 O Bazgir, R Zhang, SR Dhruba, R Rahman, S Ghosh, R Pal arXiv preprint arXiv:1912.05687

-@article{bazgir2019refined,
-  title={REFINED (REpresentation of Features as Images with NEighborhood Dependencies): A novel feature representation for Convolutional Neural Networks}, author={Bazgir, Omid and Zhang, Ruibo and Dhruba, Saugato Rahman and Rahman, Raziur and Ghosh, Souparno and Pal, Ranadip}, journal={arXiv preprint arXiv:1912.05687}, year={2019}
-}